-In the morning, we visit King's Memorial Chorten (built in memory of the third King of Bhutan who reigned from 1952-1972), nunnery temple, mini zoo to see Takin, the national animal of Bhutan and the radio tower (for a great view of the Thimphu Valley and the Thimphu Dzong).
-After lunch, we visit other landmarks of Thimpu including the National Institute of Traditional Medicine, Bhutanese traditional painting school, folk heritage museum, the majestic Tashichho Dzong and the traditional paper factory.
+In the morning, we visit Memorial Chorten (built in memory of the third King of Bhutan who reigned from 1952-1972), nunnery temple, mini zoo to see Takin, the national animal of Bhutan.
+Today, we also visit other landmarks of Thimphu including the National Institute of Traditional Medicine, Bhutanese traditional painting school, folk heritage museum, the majestic Tashichho Dzong and the traditional paper factory.
 However, some of the landmarks are closed in the weekends (Saturdays and Sundays).
-Therefore, if we are in Thimpu during the weekends, we explore the Weekend Market instead.
-Overnight in Thimpu.
+Therefore, if we are in Thimphu during the weekends, we explore the Weekend Market instead.
+Overnight in Thimphu.

-After breakfast, we enjoy the scenic drive to Punakha with a stop for tea at Dochu La Pass (3,100 meters), where on a clear day we get spectacular views of the Himalayas.
-From the pass, we drive downhill through rhododendron, fir and hemlock forests.
-We then pass through rice fields along river banks and reach Punakha.
-After lunch, we visit Punakha Dzong.
-Built between 1637-1638, it is the second oldest and the second largest dzong in Bhutan.
+After breakfast, we drive to Punakha via Dochu La Pass (3,100m), where on a clear day we get spectacular views of the Himalayas.
+Next, we drive downhill through rhododendron, fir and hemlock forests.
+On the way, we visit Chimi Lhakhang, a fertility temple dedicated to the Divine Madman or Lama Drukpa Kuenley.
+After reaching Punakha, we also visit Punakha Dzong which was built between 1637-1638 and is the second oldest and the second largest dzong in Bhutan.
 Overnight in Punakha.

 After breakfast, we visit Punakha Dzong.
 Built between 1637-1638, it is the second oldest and the second largest dzong in Bhutan.
 Next, we have lunch then drive to Paro.
 On the way, we will visit Chimi Lhakhang, a fertility temple dedicated to Divine Madman or Lama Drukpa Kuenley.
 After the tour of the temple, we continue our drive to Paro.
 Overnight in Paro.